 Is the Dev seat worth it?

 This is the question every engineering lead is actually asking, and the honest answer is: it depends entirely on how often your developers open Figma.
 The seat is pitched at people who live in Dev Mode daily — inspecting a design system, diffing one version against the last, pulling clean specs and assets without nagging a designer.
-For an internal team building a real product, that’s genuinely useful, and at £9-ish a head it’s the cheapest line on the bill.
+For an internal team building a real product, that’s genuinely useful, and at £9-ish a head it’s the cheapest editing line on the bill.

 But SpecPeek’s breakdown of Dev Mode makes the counter-case well, and I think it’s right: for freelancers and agencies whose developers dip into a file a handful of times a sprint, a paid Dev seat is overkill.
 View-only access, or a lighter third-party inspector, covers the same ground for less.
 The cost itself isn’t fixed either — depending on plan it runs anywhere from $12 to $35 a month per developer, with the higher tiers loading on more AI credits you may never spend.
+So before you buy one per engineer, ask a blunt question: do they open Figma most working days, or just when a handover lands?
+If it’s the latter, you’re paying a subscription for an occasional glance.

 Scale, and the discount nobody volunteers